 The Murchison Widefield Array (MWA) in Western Australia invites shared-risk observing proposals for the 2014A semester (1 January 2014 through 30 June 2014).
 Deadline: 15 October 2013.

-The current deadline for submitting observing proposals to the National Solar Observatory is 15 May 2013 for the third quarter of 2013.
+The deadline for submitting observing proposals to the National Solar Observatory for the fourth quarter of 2013 is 15 August.

 The Infrared Processing and Analysis Center at Caltech announces the availability of six-month graduate-student fellowships, typically taking place during January-July, with some flexibility on the starting and ending dates.
 Deadline: 1 October 2013.

 Josh Shiode, the AAS's incoming John N. Bahcall Public Policy Fellow, blogs about his somewhat meandering journey from research scientist to policy wonk.

 The AAS Division for Planetary Sciences is pleased to announce its new crop of prize winners.
 The 2013 DPS prizes will be presented at the 45th annual DPS meeting in Denver, Colorado, 6-11 October.